kelvinma/meta/README.md

 [License](LICENSE)
 ------------------

 Source code distributed under the MIT license.
-Text and ther assets copyright General Assembly, Inc., all rights reserved.
+Text and other assets copyright General Assembly, Inc., all rights reserved.